 b.
 Meets every student with parents after every bi-monthly test and motivates them,

 c.
-Arranges extramural lectures for the students, and helps them tide over problems with academics through its own teachers and through Bakliwal faculty, and
+Arranges extramural lectures for the students, and helps them tide over problems with academics through the teachers, and

 d.
 Arranges motivational talks not only for the students but the parents also.